-This section of the help file explains how account, customer and supplier transactions affect the different Financial Statements in Sage One Accounting.
+This section of the help file explains how account, customer and supplier transactions affect the different Financial Statements in Accounting.

 The Financial Statements are the Profit and Loss Report and the Balance Sheet.

-To know more about how Sage One Accounting Calculates the Financial Balances, click here.
+To know more about how Accounting Calculates the Financial Balances, click here.

 When you generate a Profit and Loss Report the system will give you the option to calculate Cost of Sales based on Purchases or Sales.

 If you are making use of Analysis Codes, select your project, departments and cost codes.

 Select your date range in the date range drop down menu.
 You have the selection to preview the report as monthly, quarterly, yearly, month to date, quarter to date, year to date, life to date, custom to date, last month, last quarter and last year.
 If you select the custom dates option, you can select the date ranges from the calendar look up fields.

 You can select to group the report by month or quarter in the Group By field.
 You can also compare all the amounts with the previous year amounts by ticking the Compare With Last Year tick box.
 If you want the report to display all your Reporting Group Detail, check the check box.